Marthandavarma (novel): Plot summary

-In Panchavan forest a group of merchants find a young man, Ananthapadmanabhan, unconscious and covered in blood.
-They take him with them.
+In Panchavan forest, a group of merchants find a young man, Ananthapadmanabhan, unconscious and covered in blood and take him with them.
 Two years later, Parukutty still refuses to believe that her missing lover, Ananthapadmanabhan, is dead.
 Her mother arranges for her to marry Padmanabhan Thambi, elder son of aging King Rama Varma, through Thambi's right hand, Sundarayyan.
 The king has fallen ill and is confined to his bed.
-Desiring the throne, Thambi, with Sundarayyan, spreads the lie that the rightful heir, Prince Marthanda Varma, planned the attack on Ananthapadmanabhan because of an argument over a prostitute.
+Desiring the throne, Thambi and Sundarayyan, spreads the lie that the rightful heir, Prince Marthanda Varma, planned the attack on Ananthapadmanabhan because of an argument over a prostitute.
 Thambi allies himself with the Ettuveettil Pillas to oust the prince, stirring up the people against him and the royal officials.
 Some citizens stop paying taxes and the forces and finances of the royals are diminished.

-Prince Marthanda Varma and his aide, Parameswaran Pilla, stays at Charottu palace while on way to Bhoothapandi, to have discussions with Madurai forces, who detained the prime minister, Arumukham Pilla after payment for the forces become arrears.
+Prince Marthanda Varma and his aide, Parameswaran Pilla, stay at Charottu palace while on way to Bhoothapandi, to have discussions with Madurai forces, who detained the prime minister, Arumukham Pilla after payment for the forces become arrears.
 Velu Kuruppu, a loyalist fighter who serves Padmanabhan Thambi, with his lancers chase out the prince and his aide, however the chased-duo evade chasers after being aided by a mad Channan who misdirect the pursuers, who in-turn fight with mad Channan, Ananthapadmanabhan in disguise.
 Velu Kuruppu and his team run away after Channan was helped by the archer Chulliyil Chadachi Marthandan Pilla, who also kills a few of the lancers as a payback to Channan for saving his life earlier.
 The prince and his aide take refuge at Mangoikkal Kuruppu's house.
 Following Thambi's order to capture the Channan-people, the mad Channan is captured and locked in the dungeon.
 Upon discovering that Marthanda Varma is at Mangoikkal's house, Velu Kuruppu sends his men to the house and rushes back to Thambi to arrange for more lancers and Nair soldiers to finish off the prince.
 The mad Channan finds an underground passage from the dungeon to Charottu palace rushes to the Channan-people.
 As the prince and Mangoikkal arrange for additional forces, Velu Kuruppu and his men launch an attack on Mangoikkal and set the house on fire.
 The mad Channan and the Channan-people reach Mangoikkal's house to fight the attackers, and Channan rescues prince and his aide trapped in house on fire.
 Fighters from Mangoikkal's martial arts school join the fight and defeat Velu Kuruppu's men.
 That night, Thirumukhathu Pilla visits Thambi to ask about the murder of his son, Ananthapadmanabhan; during when one of Velu Kuruppu's lancers arrives and recounts the defeat at Mangoikkal's.